ronnieholm/FSharp-onion-architecture-sample/docs/architecture/ADR002-avoid-custom-equality-on-entities.md

     override this.GetHashCode () = this.Id.GetHashCode()
 ```

-Adding custom equality through [generic](1) [overrides](2) adds ceremony.
+Adding custom equality through generic overrides ad ds ceremony.
+Instead we add
-Instead we add an `equals` function to the entity's module when required:
+an `equals` function to the entity's module when required:

 ```fsharp
 let equals a b = a.Entity.Id = b.Entity.Id
 ```

-Object orientation would reduce boilerplate through inheritance: `Task` would
+In comparision, with C# object orientation would reduce boilerplate through
-inherit from `Entity` which holds the `Id` field, and `Equals` and `GetHashCode`
+inheritance: `Task` would inherit from `Entity` which holds the `Id` field, and
-would by implemented by the `Entity` base.
+`Equals` and `GetHashCode` could by implemented by the `Entity` base.

 ## Consequences

-Adding `Equals` and `GetHashCode` at the module level isn't supported by F#.
-To
-avoid ceremony, we forego the standard.
+To avoid ceremony, we forego the standard.
 NET equals pattern.
-This may have
-unknown adverse effect down the line.

 ## See also